IT’S NOT JUST YOU !

 The psychiatrist says that depression is a natural response to life’s difficulties and the therapist says that all you need is retraining.

-Your partner can’t understand why you spend so much on makeup and the hairdresser seems congenitally unable to understand what your hair color is supposed to be.
+The partner can’t understand why you spend so much on makeup and the hairdresser seems congenitally unable to understand what your hair color is supposed to be.

 Well, never mind: all your friends have some kind of problem and yours aren’t so bad, really – the fat lady around the corner is going to have her hip replaced and even that superfit, squash-player friend has trouble with his knees.